ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/instax-mini-8-camera-giveaway.markdown

   \ back, enter the form below for a chance to win the Instax Mini 8 camera in white\
   \ colour and a 20 shot pack and get ready to capture your favourite moments now!</p>\r\
   \n<p>Instant photos, instant FUN!</p>"
-entry-title: "Win the Instax Mini 8 camera and a 20 shot pack"
+entry-title: "Win the Instax Mini 8 camera and a 20 shot pack!"
-entry-content: "Enter the draw to win the Instax Mini 8 camera by completing the form\
+entry-content: "Enter the draw to win the Instax Mini 8 camera and a 20 shot pack\
-  \ below before 23:59 on 21th of September 2018."
+  \ by completing the form below before 23:59 on 21th of September 2018."
 has-winner: false
 prize-description: "An Instax Mini 8 camera and a 20 shot pack."
 special-conditions: "Multiple entries are allowed up to one every day."